'She Said': #MeToo and the makings of a movement | DW | 25.09.2019

 The hashtag, which drew from a movement spearheaded by activist Tarana Burke in 2006 to promote "empowerment through empathy" for survivors of sexual and gender-based violence, was inspiring — and sometimes infuriating.

-With one in six women in the US becoming victims of rape or attempted sexual assault in their lifetime, according to NGO Rainn, the hashtag has helped to personalize those statistics and put faces to the numbers.
+With one in six women in the US becoming victims of rape or attempted sexual assault in their lifetime, according to NGO Rainn, the hashtag has helped to personalize those statistics and put faces to the numbers in a way that laid bare the reality of the prevalence of sexual abuse.

+Yet as Kantor and Twohey write, their investigation confirmed that "Women can have far more impact together than separately."
+The power in numbers encouraged some women to take charge of the narratives surrounding their abuse and take action against the perpetrator.

 Actress Ashley Judd, speaking here at the Women's March in 2017 in Washington, was one of the first women to come forward with sexual assault allegations against Weinstein